Alfred Dunhill Links Championship

 Can I buy a programme?

-Yes, the Links Times, which includes the draw, championship news and insight as well as course maps and the order of play, is available to purchase at all three courses on Thursday, Friday, Saturday and Sunday.
+The Links Times, which includes the draw, Championship news and the order of play, is available from Thursday through to Sunday at all three courses.

 Is there a draw for practice days?